meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Analogously to transfer instructions, asset registries are allowed to use multi-step workflows to process an allocation instruction into an actual allocation.
-They can use that for example to check internal risk systems or to earmark the allocated funds in an authoriative ledger maintained outside of Canton.
+They can use that for example to check internal risk systems or to earmark the allocated funds in an authoritative ledger maintained outside of Canton.

 #### Wallet Client / Portfolio View